michaelbellgh/pan_le_import/README.md

 # pan_le_import
 ## Traefik ACME certs to PANOS certificates
-Small tool to read the Traefik 2.2+ acme.json file and import a chosen certificate into a Palo Alto Networks firewall certificate store.
-Uses XMLAPI, not REST API for increased compatibility
+Small tool to read the Traefik 2.2+ acme.json file and import a chosen certificate into a Palo Alto Networks firewall certificate store using the XMLAPI.

 ## Requirements
 pip module cryptography => 3.1